BlueBrain/nexus-web/docs/studios.md

 }
 ```

-You can also find your Studios in the Resource List (for example, filter by type `Studio`, or Search by id) and view it in a Resource View.
+You can also find your Studios in the Resource List (for example, filter by type `Studio`, or Search by id) and view it in the Resource View.

 ### Updating a studio